gneidermeier/stm8_mcp/README.md

 1. Open the Command Prompt (or alternatively, Power Shell) in Windows and execute the command `cd <project_root>` to navigate into the project root directory.
-2. In the project root directory type the command `doxygen docs/config/doxyfile.cfg`
+2. In a Windows Command Prompt run doxygen from the root of the project root directory and capture the output to a text file:
+ `doxygen docs\config\doxyfile.cfg 2>&1 > doxygen.log`

-This will generate the documentation under the `<project_root>/build` folder.
+The documentation is generated under the `<project_root>/build` folder.
 Open `<project_root>/build/html/index.html` to view the HTML documentation.

 ## Update documentation on GitHub pages